abbgrade/PsSmo/Readme.md

 1. Create release branch using gitflow.
 2. Update version number in psd1 file.
 3. Update changelog in this readme file.
+4. Uninstall old versions.
-4. publish release using `Invoke-Build Publish`.
+5. publish release using `Invoke-Build Publish`.
-5. finish release using gitflow.
+6. finish release using gitflow.